-TVs11 and legacy HD networks.
+TVs^{14} and legacy HD networks.
 (See also Section 11 on Format Interoperability including STB conversions.)

 It is possible to do this conversion using a 3D LUT mechanism as described in Section 8.2.
-Another method is an invertible down-conversion process described in ETSI TS 103 433 [31], in which HDR/WCG content is down-converted in real time to SDR/BT.709 at or prior to the emission encoder (see also Annex E 17).
+Another method is an invertible down-conversion process described in ETSI TS 103 433 [34], in which HDR/WCG content is down-converted in real time to SDR/BT.709 at or prior to the emission encoder.
 As a commercially deployed system in 2016, this down-conversion process is considered to be a Phase A technology.

-11 Although HLG offers a degree of backward compatibility with SDR/WCG displays, there is no evidence that HLG offers backwards compatibility for BT.709 [2] displays without additional processing as described in this section.
+Although HLG offers a degree of backward compatibility with SDR/WCG displays, there is no evidence that HLG offers backwards compatibility for BT.709 [3] displays without additional processing as described in this section.
 However, both DVB and ARIB require support of BT.2020 color space (and HDMI 2.0) in legacy 2160p/SDR TVs, so it may be reasonable to expect that many of these units are BT.2020-compatible, and thus able to render HLG content.